OSS7/AC_Student/README.md

 An application made with Flutter as Frontend linked with Database in Back4App website. it's Help students in the Applied College to communcate with each others, open and download thier lessons and their marks files, to know leates news in the college and other.

-Futures: Admin/User Sections, Arabic and English Languages, Dark and Light mode, and a lot of futures.
+Features: Admin/User Sections, Arabic and English Languages, Dark and Light mode, and a lot of futures.

 Tools used in the application: android studio, JSON, Flutter Parse SDK, Back4App, Provider, and Localization.